vrmarcelino/CriticalAss2/README.md

 ```
 bash deinterleave_fastq.sh < $r12 $o.R1.fq $o.R2.fq
 ```
-Where $r12 is the interleaced input fastq, and $o is the output.
+Where $r12 is the interleaved input fastq, and $o is the output.

 Then run Trimmomatic:
 ```